lshlshlsh666/CovEstimate/README.md

-# Covariance Matrix Estimation for Financial Time Series
+# Comparison of DCC-based Covariance Matrix Estimation Methods

 A comprehensive Python library for estimating covariance matrices in financial applications, implementing both unconditional and conditional covariance estimation methods.
+This project compares three state-of-the-art unconditional covariance estimators—Linear Shrinkage (LS), Quadratic Inverse Shrinkage (QIS), and Average Oracle (AO)—as priors for the Dynamic Conditional Correlation (DCC) model in large-scale portfolio optimization.

+**Key Finding**: Our empirical evaluation on 500 U.S. equities (2000-2024) reveals that LS consistently delivers the strongest risk-adjusted performance in unconstrained settings, achieving an annualized Sharpe ratio of 1.58 with 81.5% cumulative return.
 This project is part of the Baruch MFE Capstone.

 ## Features